 Mouth sores and skin rashes are less common.
 However, they can accompany other symptoms of reactive arthritis.

 Your doctor will evaluate your medical history, perform a physical examination of your symptoms, and run blood tests to check for infection or inflammation.
-A blood test can also determine if you carry the HLA-B27 gene that increases your likelihood of developing reactive arthritis.
+A blood test can also determine if you carry the HLA B27 gene that increases your likelihood of developing reactive arthritis.

 The goal of treatment once the underlying infection is under control turns to pain relief and management.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen help relieve pain and reduce inflammation.

 You can take corticosteroids orally or inject them directly into the affected joints.
+On occasion when these don’t help, immunosuppressive agents might be necessary.

-Incorporate exercising into your daily routine to promote joint health.
+Incorporate exercise into your daily routine to promote joint health.
 Exercise keeps your joints flexible and helps you retain your range of motion.
 Range of motion is the extent to which you can flex and extend your joints.